Wiscarlens/Dot/README.md

 - **Inventory Tracking**: Keep a close eye on your inventory levels, ensuring you never run out of stock.
 - **Order Management**: Efficiently process and manage orders from customers.
-- **Invoice Generation**: Generate invoices for completed orders, making your business transactions seamless.
+- **Invoice Generation**: Generate invoices for completed orders, making your business transaction seamless.
 - **Sales Insights**: Get valuable insights into your inventory and sales trends.
 - **Barcode Scanning**: Easily update inventory using barcode scanning capabilities.